Telenav/kivakit/kivakit-application/README.md

 <img src="https://telenav.github.io/telenav-assets/images/separators/horizontal-line-128.png" srcset="https://telenav.github.io/telenav-assets/images/separators/horizontal-line-128-2x.png 2x"/>

+<a name="how-to-create-an-application"></a>
-### How to Create an Application <a name="how-to-create-an-application"></a>
+### How to Create an Application

 This section shows how to build a basic KivaKit application that counts lines in a text file in three simple steps.

 #### 1. Create the Application Class &nbsp; &nbsp; <img src="https://telenav.github.io/telenav-assets/images/icons/wand-32.png" srcset="https://telenav.github.io/telenav-assets/images/icons/wand-32-2x.png 2x"/>

-KivaKit applications extend _Application_, which provides base services to application subclasses.
+KivaKit applications extend `Application`, which provides base services to application subclasses.
-The application must pass the name of a _Project_ to the _Application_ constructor.
+The application must pass the name of a `Project` to the `Application` constructor.
 This ensures that the services that the application needs to run get properly initialized for use.
-In our case, we will be reading a file, so we need to initialize the _KivaCoreResources_ project.
-This will also initialize anything that this project depends on (like _KivaCoreKernel_).
-Once the application is constructed, the _run(String\[\])_ method is called, passing in the command line arguments that were received from the JVM in _main()._
+In our case, we will be reading a file, so we need to initialize the `KivaCoreResources` project.
+This will also initialize anything that this project depends on (like `KivaCoreKernel`).
+Once the application is constructed, the `run(String\[\])` method is called, passing in the command line arguments that were received from the JVM in `main().`

     public class LineCountApplication extends Application
     {